Gyanankur23/Data-Mining/README.md

 # Question Bank Solution

+This Readme.md cintains all the answers from Q 1-30 for the Data Mining Course of Semester 3.

-1. Explain the evolution of database systems.
+## 1. Explain the evolution of database systems.

 The evolution of database systems reflects the growing need for efficient data storage, management, and retrieval.
 It progressed through several stages: